QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 ➡️ You can ask representatives from each business unit.

+#### Data life-cycle

+It's important to understand or define how data is created, used, stored, archived, and deleted over time, to implement good controls.

+1. **Planning** 🗺️: use laws, directives, requirement, risks to determine what information is needed and for which purpose.
+2. **Design and Implementation** ⚖️: Define standards, policies, use cases, responsibilities, tests, audits... defining how and where the data will be structured, stored...
+3. **Creation/Acquisition** 🪓: collecting, importing, validating data...
+4. **Storage and Maintenance** 🗃️: store data in a maintainable, secure, and accessible location.
+Do, test, and secure backups...
+5. **Usage** 💸: in operations, in decision-making...
+6. **Enhancement** 💰: add/update/refine data... to make it more relevant to the business needs.

+➡️ At some point, data will be destroyed, most likely before storage.

+</div><div>

 #### Identify environments

 For environments, data <small>(both virtual and physical)</small> can be found in:

-* Storage <small>(databases, cloud, mobiles, devices...)</small> 📦: encryption, backup, access control, physical measures...
+* **Storage** <small>(databases, cloud, mobiles, devices...)</small> 📦: encryption, backup, access control, physical measures...
-* Transit ✈️: encryption & secure protocols (TLS), VPN, MPLS...
+* **Transit** ✈️: encryption & secure protocols (TLS), VPN, MPLS...
-* Utilization 💰: encryption, access control, monitoring...
+* **Utilization** 💰: encryption, access control, monitoring...
-</div><div>

 #### Data valuation